 But here’s the truth: Bill is the best chrome-domed guy I know.
 On this day I rub my fully foliated head and raise a glass of local beer to Bill Kauffman, champion of localists and the best goddamned one of them that this great broken hopeful republic has yet produced.

 Bill, my friend, being a little younger, hairier, and less disreputable than you is making me feel magnanimous today, so I wish you a happy, then a silly, then a somnambulant 60th.
-And just in case I’m not around for your 70th and all the additional good you will have done in that extra decade, let me wish you a happy threescore year and ten right now while I’m at.
+And just in case I’m not around for your 70th and all the additional good you will have done in that extra decade, let me wish you a happy threescore year and ten right now while I’m at it.
 Go Muckdogs!